OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 A **custom function** is a user-defined function that is packaged with an Excel add-in.
 Custom functions enable developers to add new functions, beyond the typical Excel features, by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any native function in Excel.
 See [Create custom functions in Excel](../excel/custom-functions-overview.md) to learn more.

 > [!NOTE]
-> **Custom function** is a general term that is interchangeable with “user-defined function”.
+> **Custom function** is a general term that is interchangeable with **user-defined function**.
 Both terms apply to VBA, COM, and Office.js add-ins.
 The Office Add-ins documentation only uses the term **custom function** when referring to custom functions that use Office.js APIs.

 ## custom functions runtime